You’ve fallen in love with a place in the Catskills and you’re ready to make an offer. Push pause.

 A number of these fees are charged by your lender and some lenders may require them prior to the closing.
 Your lender is required to provide an exhaustive list of these fees prior to closing.

 New homeowners are frequently so excited by the prospect of buying a home that they forget to consider the significant expenses in actually maintaining the home.

 – Utilities: If you’re buying an existing home, request payment information for all utilities (electric, gas, oil, etc…) and other services (cable).
 Remember that when you buy in the Catskills there is a period of at least 6 months where you’ll probably require a heating source and those costs can run high depending on the age/efficiency of your heating equipment.

 – Repair/Maintenance: Depending on the type/age of the home you buy, you may need to factor in costs for regular repair/maintenance of various structural elements (e.g. roof, windows, deck, etc…) and systems (e.g. heat, water, air conditioning).
 We regularly walk our buyers through the various costs they’re likely to encounter.

 – Services: Think snowplowing, lawn-mowing, gardening, firewood delivery, etc.

 Our goal in helping a client buy a home is to give them as complete a picture possible of the bottom line.
 While all of this can take a bit of the fun out of the buying process, our clients regularly thank us for helping them to be fully informed and prepared for home ownership in the Catskills.

-Should you want to have an initial discussion about buying in the Catskills, please email us at email@example.com or call us at 917-597-7474.
+Should you want to have an initial discussion about buying Catskills real estate, please email us at firstname.lastname@example.org or call us at 917-597-7474.